-I’m a firm believer that the bridle’s crown piece that goes behind your horse’s ears should lay flat.
-Otherwise, you have a bump where the bridle sits on top of the wide or thick mane.
+- Otherwise, you have a bump where the bridle sits on top of the mane.
 While I can’t say with 100% certainty, I imagine that this is a lot like wearing a baseball hat with a tiny ball or pen in between the hat and your head.
 Uneven on your noggin, and creating a pressure point.

-And then you have the horse with the mohawk - which is likely going to be on a case by case basis.
+- And then you have the horse with the mohawk – which may or may not need a bridle path.
 If the mohawk is thin, you might be able to skip the bridle path.
 If it’s thick, I would get to work creating a comfortable place for the bridle to rest!

-This horse's natural mohawk interferes wtih proper bridle fit, until the path is cleared.
+This horse’s natural mohawk interferes with proper bridle fit until the path is cleared.